Header Ads Widget

 1. Cellular Biochemistry

+The branch of Biochemistry that deals with the study of biochemical processes occurring at the cellular level is called cellular biochemistry.
 Cellular Biochemistry is mainly concerned with studying the processes and events that occur in cells due to the addition, removal, synthesis, or decomposition of bio-elements or bio-molecules.

 Cell Biologists (known as Cytologists) study all aspects of the cell, the majority of these aspects are chemical in nature.
 For example, a Cytologist may want to know how small units (monomers) combine to form large units (polymers), or how polymers break down in order to be get converted into monomers within the cell.
 Similarly, he/she may want to know how insulin lower blood glucose levels by converting it into ATP or how it is stored in the form of Glycogen (a Glucose storage form) in muscles and the liver.
 In order to answer these questions, he/she will have to study Cellular Biochemistry.

-Examples of Cellular Biochemistry in action
+Examples of Cellular Biochemistry in action:

 • Glycolysis (breakdown of Glucose into Pyruvic Acid).